!Let's Talk! Button

 If your dog is sick (depressed, cough, runny eyes, runny nose, and decreased appetite), keep your dog home and away from other dogs (for 4 weeks) and call Peterborough West Animal Hospital and request an appointment.
 Make sure to tell us the symptoms so we can take proper infection control measures to prevent potential exposure to other animals at the clinic.
 If you see a dog that appears ill, keep your dog away from it.

 If you are concerned about your dog contracting the canine flu there is an influenza vaccine available.
 This vaccine is the best protection that we have for the H3N2 canine influenza virus (CIV).
 We now have the vaccine at Peterborough West Animal Hospital.
+To schedule a vaccination or learn more about protecting your pet, visit our Veterinary Wellness & Pet Vaccinations page.

 If you have any questions about the vaccine or whether your dog should be vaccinated, please call us your local animal hospital in Cavan Monaghan, ON!.